jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 > "Scholars from underrepresented groups have origins, concerns, and experiences that differ from groups traditionally represented, and their inclusion in academe diversifies scholarly perspectives.
 In fact, historically underrepresented groups often draw relations between ideas and concepts that have been traditionally missed or ignored." [@hofstra_diversityinnovation_2020]

-## Underrepresentation in Cancer Informatics
+## Underrepresentation in cancer informatics

 Despite the benefits of diversity in research teams, analyses of scientific article authorship indicate that women are underrepresented in computational biology [@bonham_women_2017] and biomedical engineering [@aguilar_authorship_2019].